Home » Kitchen » Strawberry Crisp Recipe

 Looking for a quick and simple Strawberry Dessert?
 This easy Strawberry Crisp Recipe requires just 15 minutes of hands-on time.
 Then the oven works its magic, resulting in strawberries swimming in their lovely syrup and topped with a crunchy, crumbly oatmeal streusel.

 Every family has those anecdotes that follow certain members.
-In our family, if my mom offers to make dessert, we all know that it will be crumble, crisp, buckle, or cobbler of some sort.
-In fact, my son started to document the differences in each of these desserts, which is when we discovered that there is a similar dessert called a ‘boy bait’.
+If my mom offers to make dessert, we all know it will be crumble, crisp, buckle, or cobbler.
+My son started documenting the differences in each dessert, which is when we discovered a similar dessert called a ‘boy bait.’
 I swear…look it up!

-This Easy Strawberry Crisp recipe simply relies on the oven heat that forces the juicy strawberries to release that juice, which then thickens from the addition of corn starch.
+This Easy Strawberry Crisp recipe relies on the oven heat to force the juicy strawberries to release their juice, which then thickens with the addition of cornstarch.

-Well, it comes down to one simple ingredient…rolled oats!
-The Crumble topping doesn’t have oatmeal, while the Crisp topping does have rolled oats.
+Well, it comes down to one simple ingredient: rolled oats!
+The crumble topping doesn’t have oatmeal, while the crispy topping does.

 If you are looking for a recipe for a Strawberry Crumble, have no fear, I’ve got you covered there too.
 Just pop on over for our Strawberry Crumble Recipe here.

-While this recipe specifically says that it is a “Strawberry Crisp Recipe”, you can easily substitute any fruit!
-Two pounds or 6-7 cups of your favorite fruit will work just fine.
+While this recipe specifically says it is a “Strawberry Crisp Recipe,” you can easily substitute any fruit!
+Two pounds or 6-7 cups of your favorite fruit will work fine.

 Strawberries in green/blue cartons

-If you have a peck of sweet strawberries, you could actually leave out the sugar sprinkled over the berries.
-If your berries are on the tart side, then maybe go up to 1/3 cup of sugar.
-It’s a personal preference, but with the sugar in the topping, I feel that very little is actually needed with the berries.
+If you have a bunch of especially sweet strawberries, you could leave out the sugar sprinkled over them.
+If your berries are on the tart side, maybe add 1/3 cup of sugar.
+It’s a personal preference, but with the sugar in the topping, I feel that very little is needed with the berries.

 A bowl of strawberry crisp with whipped cream and a strawberry on top.

-I am partial to a very simple crisp dessert; maybe I’ll add a few almonds or pecans to the topping from time to time.
-But if you want to jazz your dessert, try some of these variations this time or the next time to see which you like better!
+I am partial to a very simple, crisp dessert; maybe I’ll add a few almonds or pecans to the topping from time to time.
+But if you want to jazz up your dessert, try some of these variations this time or next time to see which you like better!

 • Some chopped nuts to the crisp topping (1/2 cup)